lobehub/sd-webui-lobe-theme/README.md

 ![][feat-pwa]

-#### Progress Web App
+#### `9` PWA Progressive Web Application

-You can use Progressive Web Apps [PWA](https://support.google.com/chrome/answer/9658361) for a fast stable diffusion experience on your computer or mobile device.

-- On your computer, open Chrome.
-- Go to stable diffusion website you want to install
+In today's multi-device environment, providing a seamless experience for users is crucial.
+Therefore, we have adopted the Progressive Web Application [PWA](https://support.google.com/chrome/answer/9658361) technology, which is a modern web technology that can elevate web applications to a near-native application experience.
+Through PWA, LobeTheme can provide a highly optimized user experience on desktop and mobile devices, while maintaining lightweight and high performance characteristics.
+Visually and perceptually, it has been carefully designed to ensure that its interface is indistinguishable from native applications, providing smooth animations, responsive layout, and adaptation to different screen resolutions of different devices.

+> \[!NOTE]
+>
+> If you are not familiar with the installation process of PWA, you can follow these steps to add LobeChat as your desktop application (also applicable to mobile devices):
+>
+> - Run the Chrome or Edge browser on your computer.
+> - Visit the LobeChat website.
-- At the top right of the address bar, click `Install`
+> - Click the <kbd>Install</kbd> icon in the upper right corner of the address bar.
-- Follow the onscreen instructions to install the PWA
+> - Follow the on-screen instructions to complete the installation of PWA.

 <div align="right">